 - How do I contact my medical plan carrier?

-Under the Indemnity PPO Medical Plan, a deductible is a specific amount of expense that you pay before the plan begins to pay its benefits.
+Under the Indemnity PPO Medical Plan, a deductible is a specific amount that you pay before the plan begins to pay its benefits.
 You may satisfy the deductible with a combination of expenses.
 The funds available in your HRA may be used to help satisfy your deductible.
 Once you satisfy the deductible, the plan’s coinsurance benefits kick in.

 The annual coinsurance out-of-pocket maximum is a limit on the amount you pay out of your pocket for covered services in a calendar year.
 It is lower for services received in the Anthem Blue Cross provider network than for services received outside of the network.
 If your share of covered charges exceeds the plan’s out-of-pocket maximum, the plan will pay 100% of your covered charges for the remainder of the calendar year, except for your required copays.
 The deductible does not apply toward your annual out-of-pocket maximum.